JasonChiu001/masters-defense/README.md

 # masters-defense
-Contains all of the scripts used in Dr. Zhong's lab.
+Contains the scripts referenced in my master's thesis.
+All scripts are used for Dr. Sheng Zhong's lab in UC San Diego.